-For friendship to grow, however, there also must be honesty and truthfulness.
+For friendship to grow, however, there must also be honesty and truthfulness.
 This means a friendship must grow through disagreement and even conflict, finding a way to embrace the other person beyond differences.
 In fact, to see each other and cherish each other as unique human beings rather than pressuring the other to become more like us is essential to genuine friendship.
 If I don't become more truly myself through a friendship, then it is not a genuine friendship.

 Ok, preacher.
 If friendship is such a beautiful kind of love, why is it so rare in our world?
-According to recent findings in the U.K, paralleling similar findings in other developed nations like Canada, loneliness and social isolation are major problems leading to depression, unhappiness and poor health.
+According to research coming out of the U.K, paralleling similar findings in other developed nations like our own Canada, loneliness and social isolation are prevalent problems and they lead to depression, unhappiness and poor health.
 Friendship and social connection are the greatest antidote.
 So why are they not happening more than they are?

 Let us seek out some revelatory insight through our scripture readings.
 And let's begin with the story of a friendship that is as unlikely as could be: David and Jonathan.
 Why unlikely?
 Well, Jonathan's father is Saul.
 Saul is the king.
 But the prophet Samuel has told King Saul he's on his way out.
 He has not been faithful in following God's call for him as king.
 Saul has refused to accept this.
 But he has also started looking over his shoulder, getting obsessively suspicious of anyone and everyone.
-Who's going to out him as king?
-Who's going to get the support of the people?
+Who's going to challenge his kingship?
+Who's going to get the support of the people over him?

 Well, there's a young man, a shepherd, named David.
 David's star is rising.
 He's the only one with the courage to take on the giant Philistine warrior Goliath, using creativity rather than brawn to defeat him.
-David's victory inspires the army and they achieve a great victory over the Philistines.
+David's victory inspires the army and they achieve a great victory over the

+Philistines.
 David is the new hero.
 We already know that David has been secretly anointed by Samuel to take over as king some day.
 But no one else knows it.
 What Saul knows is that David is becoming popular.
-Is he the one who will out him as king?
+Is he the one who will threaten his kingship?
 Saul welcomes David into his court and into his family.
 It's a way to keep tabs on him.